appdev-lessons/deploying-to-render/content.md

 #### `render.yaml`` file

-Created a new file named `render.yaml` in your project root directory and replace `MYAPPNAME` with your application's name.
+Createdfd;alsfj;alf a new file named `render.yaml` in your project root directory and replace `MYAPPNAME` with your application's name.

 ```yaml
 services: